willroberts/godot-grid-engine/README.md

 `Board` is a `Node2D` container type which serves as a wrapper around a `Dictionary` data structure to hold one or more `BoardLayer` values.
-Using multiple layers allows for the organization of differing types, such as separating movable units from items on the ground, for example.
+Using multiple layers allows for the organization of differing types, such as separating movable units from items on the ground.

 `BoardLayer` is another `Node2D` type which contains logic for interacting with occupants, cell highlighting, and pathfinding.
 At its core, `BoardLayer` is a